 Squash bugs are found throughout North America.

-Target Plants: Squash bugs attack cucumbers, muskmelons, pumpkins, summer and winter squashes, and watermelons.
-Zucchini is least susceptible to damage.
+Squash bugs attack cucumbers, muskmelons, pumpkins, summer and winter squashes, and watermelons.
+Zucchini is the least susceptible to damage.

-Organic Controls: Use a barrier to keep bugs off young plants.
+Use a barrier to keep bugs off young plants.
 Apply a preventive spray of insecticidal soap and seaweed extract.
-Handpick all stages of squash bugs from undersides of leaves.
+Handpick all stages of squash bugs from the undersides of the leaves.
 Attract native parasitic flies with pollen and nectar plants.
 If bugs get to the plant, use insecticidal soap.
 If the infestation is severe, dust the plant with rotenone or sabadilla.

 - Before planting: Plant a trap crop of radishes near cucumber-family plants and handpick or spray bugs as they show up.
 Place boards around the garden as traps under which squash bugs will hide; seek them out and destroy them.
 Use a preventive spray of insecticidal soap and seaweed extract in equal parts; apply it to the whole garden when seeds germinate; repeat every two weeks—this will slow the emergence of squash bugs and allow beneficial insects to get a foothold in the garden.